You Need an A/B Testing Learning Repository to Run Experience-Informed Experiments (Experts Say)

 The more people are involved in testing and seeing tests run, the faster they adopt the mindset.

-By seeing what tests have already run and their results, it can spark new ideas and angles for anyone who has access to this information.
+By seeing what tests have already run and their results, can spark new ideas and angles for anyone who has access to this information.
 This can then lead to an aha! moment in different areas of the company outside of the testing team, which they can then test for themselves or bring forward to the testing team.

 For example, if the paid ads department identified the most effective language that got a lift in page tests, then they may want to try this in their ad copy, paid search, or social media, as it clearly resonates with the audience.